Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

    Place the `TextLicense.l4j` file in the `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/license` directory.

+1. Configure OpenConnect

+    Update the environment variables in the provided `opencontent-override-placeholders.properties`:

+    There are many configurations that [can] [be] overridden in this file later on.

+    To start, set the follow property:
+     * `oc.email.smtp.host={SMTP host}`

 1. Deploy the OpenConnect configuration:

     Deploy/Copy the following files to the `ALFRESCO_HOME/tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent/`